divideandconquer/negotiator/README.md

 This is a simple golang content negotiation library that was built as a [Martini](http://martini.codegangsta.io/) middleware/handler but can be used standalone as well.
-The ContentNegotiator object will read the accept header from the `net/http` request and encode the given data appropriately.
+The ContentNegotiator object will read the `Accept` header from the `net/http` request and encode the given data appropriately.

+## Supported Content-Types
+* application/json
+* application/xml

 ## Usage